USFWS/secas-story-map/README.md

 ## Development

+To ease development we use npm scripts to compile JS with browserify/watchify, compile sass to css, optimize images, etc:

-To run a development server first install project dependencies:
+First, install the project dependencies:

 `npm install`

-To ease development we use npm scripts to compile JS with browserify/watchify, compile sass to css, optimize images, etc:
+To kick off the development server and all pre-requisite tasks:

 `npm start`

 To build a production ready version of the app use:

 `npm run build`

+To publish a production ready demo to GitHub Pages:

+`npm run publish:demo`

+To visualize packages contributing to bundle file size:

+`npm run inspect:bundle`

 ### License